 The best Amazon Prime Day 2023 essentials deals — from boxer briefs to batteries, up to 50% off

-It’s finally Prime Day week!
-If you’re planning to shop Amazon’s highly anticipated sale, let’s take a moment to plan your strategy.
+It’s Prime Day week!
+If you’re shopping Amazon’s highly anticipated sale, let’s take a moment to work on your strategy.
 It’s no secret that there are hundreds of deals to take advantage of, but before you dive headfirst into the items on your wish list, start with the basics.
 Stock up on essentials — from new pairs of underwear from Hanes to Duracell batteries to power your home.
 Keep scrolling for our guide to shopping the best Amazon Prime Day 2023 essentials deals.

 Best Prime Day clothing essentials deals